Mesothelioma diagnosis

 Pleural mesothelioma often starts as tiny lumps (nodules) in the pleura.
 These will not show up on x-rays or scans until they are quite large.

-If fluid has developed between the two layers of the pleura (pleural effusion), this usually shows up on a chest x-ray at an earlier stage.
+If fluid has developed between the 2 layers of the pleura (pleural effusion), this usually shows up on a chest x-ray at an earlier stage.
 A pleural effusion can also develop because of other cancers and some non-cancerous conditions.

 You may need to have a few different tests before your doctors can make a diagnosis.
 Your doctor or nurse will tell you about the most suitable tests for you and what they involve.